Tilak2002/Code_Summarization_Evaluation_using_LLMs_DeepSeek_LLaMA_Cohere_Gemini/README.md

 These models are wrapped using modular Python interfaces that support prompt injection, streaming, and output normalization.

 📊 Evaluation Metrics
-We compute the following automatic evaluation metrics for objective comparison:
+I computed the following automatic evaluation metrics for objective comparison:

 BLEU (n-gram overlap)